mshea/lazy_gm_tools/5e_monsters/monsters_md/ancient-light-dragon.md

 - **Claw:** Melee Weapon Attack: +15 to hit, reach 10 ft., one target.
 Hit: 15 (2d6 + 8) slashing damage.
 - **Tail:** Melee Weapon Attack: +15 to hit, reach 20 ft., one target.
 Hit: 17 (2d8 + 8) bludgeoning damage.
 - **Frightful Presence:** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 23 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Frightful Presence for the next 24 hours.
-- **Breath Weapon (Recharge 5-6):** The dragon uses one of the following breath weapons:
+- **Breath Weapon (Recharge 5-6):** The dragon uses one of the following breath weapons:<br>Radiant Breath.
-Radiant Breath.
 The dragon exhales radiant energy in a 90-foot cone.
-Each creature in that area must make a DC 23 Dexterity saving throw, taking 77 (14d10) radiant damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 23 Dexterity saving throw, taking 77 (14d10) radiant damage on a failed save, or half as much damage on a successful one.<br>Flaring Breath.
-Flaring Breath.
 The dragon emits a flash of dazzling light from its maw in a 90-foot cone.
 Each creature in that area must make a DC 23 Constitution saving throw or be blinded.
 Undead within the area of effect must also make a DC 23 Wisdom saving throw or be turned for 1 minute.
 Undead of CR 3 or lower who fail the saving throw are instantly destroyed.

 The dragon can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The dragon regains spent legendary actions at the start of its turn.
 ### Legendary Actions